sbinet/blog/content/posts/2016-09-07-start-interpreter.md

 ## PyGo: A (toy) Python interpreter

 In the following, I'll show how one can write a toy `Python` interpreter in `Go`.
-But first, let us define exactly what `pygo` will do.
+But first, let me define exactly what `pygo` will do.
 `pygo` won't lex, parse nor compile `Python` code.

 No.